Touhou Project: Gameplay

 Each individual game of the main series from Perfect Cherry Blossom to Wily Beast and Weakest Creature has additional items that affect some aspect of gameplay, such as scoring or gaining extra lives/bombs.
 For example, Perfect Cherry Blossom has "cherry points", which are used mostly in scoring, but can grant temporary invulnerability (known as the "supernatural border"); Imperishable Night has "time points", which are essential for advancing to later stages, and also determine if the player gets to challenge a boss's 'final spell' on normal or higher difficulties; Mountain of Faith has "faith" points, which boost the score the player receives upon gathering point items and bonuses for clearing spell cards without dying or using a spell card.

-Each main Touhou game has four difficulty levels ("easy", "normal", "hard", and "lunatic") with each one being harder than the previous.
-Regardless of difficulty choice, there are six stages in each game that become progressively difficult.
-The only exceptions to this are Story of Eastern Wonderland and Embodiment of Scarlet Devil on easy difficulty, both of which only have five stages.
+Each main Touhou Project game has four difficulty levels ("easy", "normal", "hard", and "lunatic") with each one being harder than the previous.
+Regardless of the difficulty choice, there are six stages in each game that become progressively harder.
+The only exceptions to this are Story of Eastern Wonderland, which has only five stages, and Lotus Land Story and Embodiment of Scarlet Devil, both of which lock the player out of the sixth stage on easy difficulty.

 In addition to the four main difficulties, there is an extra stage, unlocked after completing the game without using any continues.
 The extra stage is more difficult than "normal" and less difficult than "hard", and contains an especially long boss fight (usually with ten spell cards).
 Bosses in extra stages are usually immune to bombs.
-The only games that allow players to reach the extra stage by completing the easy difficulty are Story of Eastern Wonderland, Mystic Square, Perfect Cherry Blossom, Imperishable Night, Fairy Wars, Double Dealing Character, Legacy of Lunatic Kingdom, Hidden Star in Four Seasons, Wily Beast and Weakest Creature, and Unconnected Marketeers.
-In Perfect Cherry Blossom, there is a phantasm extra stage where the difficulty is increased even further.
-The phantasm stage is accessed by beating the extra stage and capturing at least 60 spells with any of the characters and weapon types combined.
+Some games in the series require a one-credit clear on Normal or above to unlock the extra stage, while on others, it can be done on any difficulty.